-Z immigrated to the United States in 1959, became a student at the University of Chicago, married, and gave birth to two sons.
+Z emigrated to the United States in 1959, became a student at the University of Chicago, married, and gave birth to two sons.
 In Chicago she studied with Second City, an improvisational theatrical school, the only one in the country at that time.

 When she entered her Saturn cycle at the age of thirty, she became involved with the women's liberation movement in Los Angeles and became an activist herself, staffing the Women's Center there for many years.

 There she recognized a need for a spiritual dimension so far lacking in the feminist movement and started the Women's Spirituality Movement.
-She founded the Susan B. Anthony Coven Number #1, the first feminist witches' coven, which became the role model for thousands of other spiritual groups being born and spreading across the nation.
-She wrote The Holy Book of Women's Mysteries (Weiser Publishers, 1989) originally published in 1975 as The Feminist Book of Lights and Shadows.
+She founded the Susan B. Anthony Coven Number l, the first feminist witches' coven, which became the role model for thousands of other spiritual groups being born and spreading across the nation.
+She wrote The Holy Book of Women's Mysteries (Weiser Publishers, 1989) which was originally published in 1975 as The Feminist Book of Lights and Shadows.
 This book served as the first hands-on book to lead women into their own spiritual/Goddess heritage.